-Slate chippings are hugely versatile and the ideal material for everything from paths, driveways and borders right through to water feature edging and stunning rockeries.
+Slate chippings are hugely versatile and the ideal material for everything from paths, borders right through to water feature edging and stunning rockeries.

 Slate has never been so popular, so here at Decorative Aggregates, we've put together everything you need to know about slate chippings.

 The colourful shades and varied size of slate chippings make them a very common choice for outdoor improvements.